 - Skin Horse's Unity has the trigger phrase "blueberry waffles" to make her stop fighting, because that tends to be rather more difficult than getting her to start.

 - Barats And Bereta once hypnotized each other into doing crazy things when a specific trigger phrase was used.
 The only way to be un-hypnotized was to utter a trigger phrase that no one would ever say.
 That last Bieber song wasn't half bad.

-- GI Joe: In "There's No Place Like Springfield", "Frogs in winter" made Shipwreck recite the formula for a chemical compound that turns water into an explosive.
+- G.I.
+Joe: A Real American Hero: In "There's No Place Like Springfield", "Frogs in winter" made Shipwreck recite the formula for a chemical compound that turns water into an explosive.